Fantastic Finish! 2018

-Dr. Ellen Frank, with students, artists and scholars of all ethnicities, completed the newest Cities of Peace project: Pristina: The Flowering, in Prishtinë/Priština, Kosovo.
-See the team's progress on FaceBook!
+Artistic Director Dr. Ellen Frank, with students, artists and scholars of all ethnicities, completed the newest Cities of Peace project: Pristina: The Flowering, in Pristina, Kosovo.

 As evidence of the impact of Cities of Peace cultural diplomacy, former interns from Armenia traveled to Kosovo to participate in the training of new Cities of Peace leaders.
 Our consistent messaging included international press and social media provided by all institutions in the Consortium.
-The National Museum of Kosovo created a documentary film in Albanian, with English subtitles.
+The Museum of Kosovo created a documentary film in Albanian, Serbian and English.
+Stay Tuned!

-The grand unveiling of our eleventh Cities of Peace painting was on June 12th at the National Museum of Kosovo.
+The grand unveiling of our eleventh Cities of Peace painting was on June 12th Kosovo Peace Day at the Museum of Kosovo.

-The Cities of Peace Pristina Laboratory, housed at The Museum of Kosovo worked to reduce the risk of extremism by its inclusivity, young people from all ethnicities participated in the creative, interactive art-making that validates and strengthens community cohesion and promotes visual and historical literacy.
+The Cities of Peace Pristina Laboratory, housed at The Museum of Kosovo worked to reduce the risk of extremism by its inclusivity, young people from all ethnicities participated in the creative, interactive art-making, validating and strengthening community cohesion and promoted visual and historical literacy.

-The Cities of Peace Pristina Laboratory achieves conflict transformation by:
+The Cities of Peace Pristina Laboratory achieved conflict transformation by:

 Convening young people from different ethnicities, faiths, and backgrounds to collaboratively explore, reflect on, and build a shared artistic vision of their urban environment.